Game Systems

 Rows

 Both the player's party and the monsters they are facing are arranged into rows, and while the specific arrangements are different, the general purpose of these rows is the same.
 Spells and abilities are unaffected by row, but physical attacks can only target characters or monsters in the front row.
-Characters in the back row cannot make physical attacks at all, with the exception of PCs armed with a bow.
+Characters in the back row cannot make physical attacks at all, with the exception of PCs armed with a Bow.
 For these reasons, both your party's row setup and the order in which you attack monsters can be very important.

-To change which row your party members are in, press Select when outside of combat.
+To change which row your party members are in, press Select when outside of battle.
 Characters in the back row will never be targeted with physical attacks, so their defense and evasion scores are much less important than front-row members.
-The only time your back row can be attacked is if every character in the front row falls in combat.
+The only time your back row can be attacked is if every character in the front row falls in battle.
 At that time, the back row will automatically move to the front.
 As such, it is a good idea to have heavily armored or otherwise well-defended characters in the front row, and mages safely in the back.
-Since the only weapon type capable of attacking from the back row, the bow, has massive magic penalties associated with it, this may mean that your mages cannot effectively attack.
+Since the only weapon type capable of attacking from the back row, the Bow, has massive magic penalties associated with it, this may mean that your mages cannot effectively attack.
 (They may still target monsters and level up their weapons, but such attacks will automatically be ineffective and miss.)
 Tactically, though, keeping your squishy mages out of danger is more important than adding their relatively weak melee attacks to the mix.
-Note that if a character is dead at the end of combat, he or she is automatically moved to the back row.
+Note that if a character is dead at the end of battle, he or she is automatically moved to the back row.
 Don't forget to check your rows after casting Life!

 Monster rows are handled a little differently.
 Up to 8 monsters can appear at a time, arranged in four ranks of two monsters each.
 The frontmost rank and the one behind it are considered the "front row" for the purposes of physical attacks.
 Monsters in the third or fourth rank will not make physical attacks.
 Even if they have special abilities that can be used at range, they make no special effort to use them: if the game decides that a monster would attack, it simply skips its turn.
 If all the monsters in the front rank fall, the monsters in the front row will change accordingly.